01

 Did you know that you have a general timing of your body clock?
 This is called your chronotype.
 Recognizing your chronotype when it comes to your sleep schedule is really crucial to improving your quality of sleep.

 We’ve all heard of a biological clock or a circadian rhythm – which is basically the internal process that controls how alert and how sleepy you are in a 24-hour period.
 This circadian rhythm is impacted a lot by light and dark, but it’s also handed down to your from one of your parents – and then, in turn, you hand it down to your kids.
 Are you perhaps a really early riser?
 And you also find that your child is a really early riser?
 There’s a reason for that.
-We received our chronotype our one of our parents – and we are likely handing it down to our children.
+Your chronotype is inherited from one of your parents – and we are likely handing it down to our children.

 Well, why does all of this matter?
 Our body clocks differ from one person to the next.
 That means when you should be sleeping, might vary from when someone else should be sleeping.
 If you want to improve your sleep – line up your bedtime with one that best matches your chronotype.
 Let’s dive into the 3 different chronotypes!